bbatsov/metaredux/_posts/2020-04-10-a-cornucopia-of-nrepl-updates.md

 ## Babashka Now Ships with a Native nREPL Server

 These days everyone has been raging about the awesome [babashka](https://github.com/borkdude/babashka), that increased the reach of Clojure almost as much as ClojureScript did a few years ago.
-Scripting in Clojure is a dream come true for some many people!
+Scripting in Clojure is a dream come true for so many people!

 The industrious Michiel Borkent (a.k.a. `borkdude`) recently unveiled [native nREPL support](https://github.com/borkdude/babashka/releases/tag/v0.0.79) for `babashka` in version 0.0.79.
 What's more - he did such a great job that the new server works pretty well with CIDER